Secure CheckoutPersonal information is secured with SSL technology.

 - Establishes a strong link between basic principles, characterization techniques, and real-life applications

 Academia: Researchers and advanced students in polymer science, materials science and engineering, and those from other disciplines who are unfamiliar with polymer characterization techniques.
-Industry: Engineers, designers, and R&D working with polymeric materials.
-Academia: Researchers and advanced students in polymer science, materials science and engineering, and those from other disciplines who are unfamiliar with polymer characterization techniques.
 Industry: Engineers, designers, and R&D working with polymeric materials

-5. Characterization of Polyolefins
+- Characterization of polyolefins

-10. Vibrational spectroscopy of Polymers
+- Vibrational spectroscopy of polymers

-11. Characterization of Polymers by NMR
+- Characterization of polymers by NMR

-15. Microscopy of Polymers
+- Microscopy of polymers

 - No. of pages: